jha14/PRDM1-Tcell-atherosclerosis/README.md

 # 🫀 Identification of a PRDM1-regulated T cell network to regulate atherosclerotic plaque inflammation

-This repository contains the code and resources necessary to reproduce the main findings of the paper:
+This repository contains the code and resources necessary to reproduce the main findings of the manuscript:
 **"Identification of a PRDM1-regulated T cell network to regulate atherosclerotic plaque inflammation"**

 ## 🗂 Repository structure